Stuff About Me

 Not the whole story - just the bit about gardening & flowers!

-I've been training with the wonderful Sarah Richardson at Leafy Couture Online Flower School, Vanilla Rose in Garlochhead and look forward to continuing my training with Nick from The Glasgow Flower School.
+As I started to create my own micro-cutting garden & I thought perhaps my floristry dream might actually become a reality.
+In December of last year Willow & Herb Flowers emerged.
+Like a wee foal on shaky legs I took baby steps, spending every spare moment learning the craft, training with the wonderful Sarah Richardson at Leafy Couture Online Flower School, Vanilla Rose in Garlochhead, Rosa Rugosa in Yorkshire and Nick Priestly from The Glasgow Flower School.
 I don't think I'll ever stop learning as there's always something new to take on board.

-P.S...The pic below is me back at Langside College opening their new Horty Wing.
-I was over the moon to be asked & so thrilled that I put my best jersey on for the occassion.
+Below is a pic of me opening the new horty wing at Langside College.
+I was so thrilled to be asked I put on my best jersey for the occassion.

 When I'm not gardening I'm still writing you can find me at www.theresatalbot.com